Mortgage Basics #Home Buying

 Added flexibility Higher interest-carrying costs

-If you’re considering a 30-year mortgage, it’s important to weigh the pros and cons.
-Here’s why some homebuyers prefer to opt for a 30-year mortgage.
+If you’re considering a 30-year uninsured mortgage, it’s important to weigh the pros and cons.
+Here’s why some homebuyers prefer to opt for a 30-year uninsured amortization.

 More Purchasing Power